GimelStudio/Gimel-Studio/README.md

 You can find the latest documentation on <a href="https://gimel-studio.readthedocs.io/en/latest/">Read the docs</a> or build it yourself following the steps in the section *Building the documentation from source* below.

-Documentation for past Gimel Studio releases can be <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">here</a>.
+Documentation for past Gimel Studio releases can be found <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">here</a>.

+# Development

+**Help develop Gimel Studio**

+Pull requests and/or feature suggestions are welcome!

+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidlines.
+Also see [ROADMAP.txt](ROADMAP.txt) for a general idea of the possible future goals of the development of Gimel Studio.

 # Installing from source